Course/module sharing scheme arrangements in the University of London

 Contact details for individual colleges can be found at http://www.history.ac.uk/syllabus/school

-1. Any proposed new Group II or III courses should be written up on the pro-forma (Appendix A) and emailed to the Chair of the Intercollegiate Subject Panel and the Head of Publications for the IHR (email@example.com) no later than the last Wednesday in January of each year.
+1. Any proposed new Group II or III courses should be written up on the pro-forma (Appendix A) and emailed to the Chair of the Intercollegiate Subject Panel for approval.
+Once approved, new course information should be emailed to email@example.com no later than the last Wednesday in January of each year.

 2. Any other updates to the University of London History syllabus online (http://www.history.ac.uk/syllabus/intercollegiate-courses) e.g. courses to be deleted, text to be updated, to be emailed to firstname.lastname@example.org by the first Wednesday in February each year.